70000hp/WastelandMod/README.md

 ---

-This is a repository of original wasteland 1.4.4 by **GiMoe**
+This is a forked repository of original wasteland 1.4.4 by **GiMoe**

-This mod is an updated version of the original mod created by The_Holy_Frog and updated by Mr.Spring.
+This mod is an updated version and maintained!
 Some new building designs were taken and modified from the [Huge Abandoned City map](http://www.planetminecraft.com/project/minecraft-cinematic---huge-abandoned-city/)

 **Important:** If you are upgrading the mod in your current play-through, make sure to delete the old config files then disable the spawn bunker.
 This mod required to have JNBT Library.
 It's already in repository.